Yandex Cloud

 At the Preview stage, Load Testing is free of charge.

-1. Create a service account named sa-loadtest in the folder where you are going to place agents.
+1. Create a service account named sa-loadtest in the folder where the agents will reside.

 Set up a NAT gateway in the subnet to host the agents.
 This will allow the agents to access Load Testing.